Lundu, Sarawak: History

 Towards the close of the eighteenth century three groups of people at the same time came separately to make their homes in Lundu.
 From the east came the Ibans.
 These Ibans were originally from Balau on the west bank of the Batang Lupar.
 As the Iban were coming to Lundu from the east, Chinese and Selako settlers were arriving from the west, over the hills that separate Sarawak from what is now Indonesian Borneo.
 Chinese had been living in Pontianak and Sambas for a hundred years or more.
 When gold was discovered in Bau, Chinese migrated there.
 Also from the west came the Selako or Selakau.
 Malays also came to settle from the Natuna Islands.

 What is wonderful about Lundu, is that although four different people settled very close together, there has from the beginning never been any friction between them.
 They seek a better life, and each people pursued their aim in a way that did not compete with the others.
 Lundu had electricity and piped water (from Gunung Gading) by the early 60s.
 The Lundu hospital was built in 1965, and now offers treatment for all except the most serious problems.
 They have a dental clinic and ultrasound screening for mothers-to-be.
 Until 1968, Lundu could be reached from Kuching only by boat.
 The road from Bau to Lundu was completed in that year and regular bus service began.

+1972 Lundu incident

+On 26 March 1972, The North Kalimantan Communist Party (NKCP) ambushed a convoy of the 7th Royal Ranger Regiment in Lundu, Sarawak, killing 15 soldiers.
+The convoy, consisting of engineer troops and support personnel, was attacked by 30 to 40 insurgents.
+The engineers in the first vehicles passed through unharmed, but the third truck was targeted.

+The engineers, outnumbered, sped to Titi Akar for reinforcements.
+Corporal Jamaluddin quickly arrived with a Ferret armoured vehicle and opened fire, causing the insurgents to retreat.In response, the 7th Royal Ranger Regiment launched a large-scale operation, killing several insurgents and seizing weapons.

 Lundu is currently under constant development, with more and more public infrastructures and other being built and proposed.

 Politics

-In state and federal Constituencies, Lundu area is represented by Barisan Nasional:
+In state and federal Constituencies, Lundu area is represented by Gabungan Parti Sarawak (GPS):